Surgery to remove womb cancer

 - How far the cancer has spread

-There is more about this in the section on surgery to relieve symptoms.
+There is more about this in the section about surgery to relieve symptoms.

 Sometimes it is possible to try to cure womb cancer with surgery, even when it has come back.
 Usually, this is done when womb cancer grows back in the middle pelvis after it has been treated with radiotherapy or surgery.
 The pelvis is the lower part of your abdomen.
 It contains the womb, bladder and back passage or rectum.